GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step04/Tutorial.rst

 at least four types of constitutive models must be specified in the **Constitutive** XML block:

 - a fluid model describing the thermodynamics behavior of the fluid mixture,
+- a relative permeability model,
 - a rock permeability model,
-- a relative permeability model,
 - a rock compressibility model.

 All these models use SI units exclusively.
 A capillary pressure model can also be specified in this block but is omitted here for simplicity.

 Here, we introduce a fluid model describing a simplified mixture thermodynamic behavior.
-Specifically, we use an immiscible two-phase Dead-Oil model by placing the XML tag **DeadOilFluid**.
+Specifically, we use an immiscible two-phase (Dead Oil) model by placing the XML tag **DeadOilFluid**.
 Other fluid models can be used with the **CompositionalMultiphaseFVM** solver, as explained in :ref:`FluidModels`.

 With the tag **BrooksCoreyRelativePermeability**, we define a relative permeability model.